Azure/azure-sdk-for-js/sdk/identity/identity/README.md

 #### Authenticate via Visual Studio Code

-Developers using Visual Studio Code can use the [Azure Account Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account), to authenticate via the IDE.
-Applications using the `DefaultAzureCredential` or the `VisualStudioCodeCredential` can then use this account to authenticate calls in their application when running locally.
+Developers using Visual Studio Code can use the [Azure Account extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) to authenticate via the IDE.
+Apps using `DefaultAzureCredential` or `VisualStudioCodeCredential` can then use this account to authenticate calls in their app when running locally.

 To authenticate in Visual Studio Code, first ensure the [Azure Account Extension](https://marketplace.visualstudio.com/items?itemName=ms-vscode.azure-account) is installed.
 Once the extension is installed, press F1 to open the command palette and run the `Azure: Sign In` command.